Institutional Review Board (IRB)

 All documents submitted by email (electronically) must be sent from your UM email account.
 Alternatively, hard copies (signed) may be submitted to the IRB office in the Interdisciplinary Sciences Building, room 104.

 How long will this process take?

 If no additional information or materials are needed, then approximately:

-- 5 business days or less for Expedited and Exempt review (no application deadlines).
+- 2 weeks or less for Expedited and Exempt review (no application deadlines).
 Please note that review time may increase to 4 weeks during high volume periods.

 - 4 - 8 weeks for Full Committee review (applications due by 1st day of the month)